abdoulsn/abdoulsn/README.md

 ### Hi there 👋

 - 🔭 I'm a student
-- 🌱 I’m currently learning data science and cloud architecture
+- 🌱 I’m currently learning data science and self training on cloud architecture
 - 📫 For Job: [Curriculum](https://abdoulsn.github.io)
 <!--
 **abdoulsn/abdoulsn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.